cp-PYFOREST/PYFOREST-Shiny/pyforest-dashboard/text/disclaimer.md

-**Disclaimer:** This dashboard is built for demonstration purposes only and is not paid for or endorsed by UCSB.
+**Disclaimer:** This dashboard is built for demonstration purposes only and is not paid for or endorsed by INFONA nor UCSB.
 The data as presented here are not intended for publication nor scientific interpretation.